Skip to content

 Emit action creator

-The emit action is a special action that emits an event to any external event handlers.
+The emit action is a special action that emits an event to any external event handlers from state machine logic.
 The emitted event can be statically or dynamically defined:

 import { setup, emit } from 'xstate';